Volatile-bearing mineral atmospheres of hot rocky exoplanets as probes of interior state and composition: Discussion

-A much larger population of HREs plot in between the M-$\rho_s$ trends set by the SOLAR and VIBSE endmembers (0.5 $<$ $\rho / \rho_\oplus$ $<$ 0.8).
+A population of intermediate density HREs plots in between the M-$\rho_s$ trends set by the SOLAR and VIBSE endmembers (0.6 $<$ $\rho / \rho_\oplus$ $<$ 0.8).
 This indicates a substantial atmosphere, whose nature is not defined from mass-density considerations alone.
-To first order, the reduced, SOLAR-like case (gas dwarf, dotted lines) and the oxidised VIBSE-like case (Earth-analogue, solid lines) can be ruled out, as they would be too extended or compressed, respectively, even under different \logvmf (see Fig. \ref{fig:spectra_transmission}).
-Their compositions must thus be intermediate to SOLAR and VIBSE ($0 < z < 1$), and must be degenerate with \fOtwo such that higher-$z$ solutions only fit when they are reduced (CO-CH$_4$-rich), while oxidised cases are only consistent with their radii when $z$ is low (H$_2$O-rich).
-Examples of HREs that adhere to this category are 55 Cnc e\footnote{For 55 Cancri e, we use the mass-radius data from \citep{bourrier2018_55cnce}, which utilises data from HST/STIS.
+Examples of HREs that might adhere to this category are 55 Cnc e\footnote{For 55 Cancri e, we use the mass-radius data from \citep{bourrier2018_55cnce}, which utilises data from HST/STIS.
 The wavelength coverage of this instrument is 115-1000 nm, larger than the assumed Kepler bandpass of 400-900 nm over which we average the radius.
-However, an observation with TESS (600-1000 nm) gave similar radii \citep{zhao2023measured}, implying the data remain compatible.}, TOI-561 b, TOI-1461 b, HD 3167 b, TOI-1685 b and HD 219134 b.
-In the case of 55 Cancri e, the set of models from the grid (Sec. \ref{results}) show that, in order to match its scaled density, oxidised VIBSE-cases and reduced SOLAR-scenarios are excluded for planets showing $\rho_s \sim 0.6-0.8$ (Fig. \ref{fig:radius_constraints}).
+However, an observation with TESS (600-1000 nm) gave similar radii \citep{zhao2023measured}, implying the data remain compatible.}, TOI-561 b and TOI-1416 b.
+To first order, the reduced, SOLAR-like case (dotted lines) and the oxidised VIBSE-like case (solid lines) are poor fits for planets in this category, as they would be too extended or compressed, respectively, even under varying \logvmf (see Fig. \ref{fig:spectra_transmission}).
+Their compositions are thus more likely to lie intermediate to SOLAR and VIBSE (\metal $\sim 0.2-0.5$), and to be degenerate with \fOtwo such that higher-\metal solutions only fit when they are reduced (H$_2$-atmospheres enriched in either CO+SiO when \logvmf=-1 or CO+hydrocarbons when \logvmf$\geq0$; see Appendix \ref{apx:acetylene_worlds}), while oxidised cases are only consistent with their radii when \metal is low (H$_2$O-rich).
+This is demonstrated in detail for 55 Cnc e in Fig. \ref{fig:radius_constraints}.
+As $\rho_s$ scales predictably with mass when $M_p > 2 M_\oplus$ (Fig. \ref{fig:mr_diagram}), similar conclusions hold for all planets with $\rho_s \sim 0.6-0.8$.

-Other planets of even higher scaled density (0.8 $<$ $\rho / \rho_\oplus$ $<$ 0.9) broadly consistent with the VIBSE cases, either reduced or oxidised.
-Indeed, their densities are sufficiently high that an atmosphere is not strictly required (within uncertainty), but they would be required to be coreless planets (CORL; solid beige line) \citep{elkins2008coreless}.
-Falling into this category are WASP-47 e (according to updates in its mass-radius measurements from transit-timing variations, \citealt{nascimbeni2023new}), Kepler-10 b and HIP 29442 c.
+Planets of even higher scaled density (0.8 $<$ $\rho / \rho_\oplus$ $<$ 0.9) are best approximated by the VIBSE cases, either reduced (CO-dominated) or oxidised (CO$_2$-SO$_2$ dominated).
+Technically, their densities are sufficiently high that an atmosphere is not strictly required (within uncertainty), but the interior would be required to be coreless (CORL; dashed light-blue line in Fig. \ref{fig:mr_diagram}) \citep{elkins2008coreless}.
+Falling into this category are WASP-47 e (according to updates in its mass-radius measurements from transit-timing variations, \citealt{nascimbeni2023new}) and Kepler-10 b.